TCLee-tech/Google-Challenge-Labs/Cloud Architecture - Design, Implement and Manage/Scale Out and Update a Containerized Application on a Kubernetes Cluster.md

 kubectl expose deployment echo-web --type=LoadBalancer --port 80 --target-port 8000
 ```
 #### Your challenge
 You need to update the running `echo-app` application in the `echo-web` deployment from the v1 to the v2 code you have been provided.
-You must also scale out the application to 2 instances (Qwiklab typo: should be 2 **replicas**) and confirm that they are all running.
+You must also scale out the application to 2 instances (Qwiklab's typo: should be 2 **replicas**) and confirm that they are all running.

 <hr>

 ### Task 1.
 Build and deploy the updated application with a new tag
 The updated sample application, including the Dockerfile and the application context files, are contained in an archive called `echo-web-v2.tar.gz`.
-The archive has been copied to a Cloud Storage bucket in your lab project called gs://[PROJECT_ID].
+The archive has been copied to a Cloud Storage bucket in your lab project called `gs://[PROJECT_ID]`.
 V2 of the application adds a version number to the output of the application.

 Solution 👇👇👇